 It started in a hotel restaurant in Brisbane 20 years ago.
 Having requested a table-for one, gasp!-I was escorted to a corner by the cleanup station.
-The host noisily piled up the extra place setting; a clattering diners nearby noticed.
+The restaurant host noisily cleared the extra place setting, a clattering diners nearby noticed.
 Heads turned.
 Eyes spied the empty chair opposite me.